 In recent years in the contemporary performance and dance world, queer has become a fashionable topic and is more and more used as a portmanteau word.
 Having often the same postmodern theoretical references, these works are often characterized by the use of stereotypes in grotesque and caricatural ways through cross-dressing, gender-based exaggerated stereotypical movements, clichéd body postures and gestures.
 However, without having a critical approach, queerness in these pieces is often reduced into the realm of “topic”, and remain at a level of "aesthetic".
 Therefore there is a deep disconnection between the discourse and the work itself, which is rather composed of a series of superficial signs and appearances.
 Instead of having a critical approach and deconstructing hierarchies, these performances maintain asymmetries between the sexes and reinforces gender stereotypes.
-The central question of this workshop is to

 Performance, dance, movement research, improvisation, solo and group presentation, discussion, critical feedback